codingMustache/codingMustache/README.md

 ## Joke of the Day

-I wouldn't buy anything with velcro.
-It's a total rip-off.
+I don't trust stairs.
+They're always up to something.

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+The name of technology company HP stands for what?
- 1. Stencyl
+ 1. Howard Packmann
- 2. Construct
+ 2. Hellman-Pohl
- 3. Torque 2D
+ 3. Hewlett-Packard
- 4. Game Maker
+ 4. Husker-Pollosk

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Hewlett-Packard
 </details>